hooni0918/photoTrim/README.md

+## License

+PhotoTrim is available under the MIT license.
+See the [LICENSE](LICENSE) file for more info.

 # PhotoTrim

 PhotoTrim is a powerful and intuitive image cropping library designed for iOS applications.
 Built with user experience as the top priority, it offers smooth gesture handling and an elegant UI.